leoleguizamon97/gnome-ddc-brightness-contrast/README.md

 - Slider 1: Brillo / Brightness
 - Slider 2: Contraste / Contrast

-## Intalación \ Installation
+## Intalación / Installation

 ### ddcutil

-Es necesario instalar y realizar la siguiente configuracion antes de poder usar la extensión
+Es necesario instalar y realizar la siguiente configuracion antes de poder usar la extensión.

 You need to install and configure the following settings before you can use the extension.